ccbogel/QualCoder/README.md

 Use a virtual environment (commands in point 6 below).
 Not using a virtual environment may affect other Python software you may have installed.

 1. Download and install the Python programming language.
-Please use Python 3.10, 3.11 or 3.12 on Windows, other versions may cause issues  [Python3](https://www.python.org/downloads/macos/).
+Please use Python 3.13 or newer version.
+[Python3](https://www.python.org/downloads/macos/).
 Download the latest "macOS 64-bit universal2 installer" for one of the above mentioned Python versions and open it to install Python.

 2. Download the QualCoder software from: https://github.com/ccbogel/QualCoder from the Green Code button.
 This is the newest, but not yet officially released code (occasionally coding errors creep in).
 Click the green button "Code", and then "Download ZIP". **Alternatively**, choose the most recent release zip, see the right-hand side of this page for the link to Releases.